Answers to Frequently Asked Questions

 The adoption of biofuel consumption targets in an increasing number of countries Significant investment in ethanol by global firms from a wide range of sectors Recognition that ethanol helps confront the growing challenges of energy security, global warming and economic development However, ethanol will become a true global commodity only when commercial barriers imposed by developed countries are removed.
 Ironically, fossil fuels continue to be traded freely around the world, while renewable fuels – which are cleaner and represent progress towards energy security – face highly protected markets.

 13. What is the outlook for the flex fuel vehicle market in Brazil?
 Flex fuel vehicles (FFVs) that can run on either gasoline or ethanol were first introduced in Brazil in 2003.
-They now account for 90 percent of new car sales and nearly half of all Brazilian vehicles on the road today.
+They now account for 90 percent of new car sales and more than 70% of all Brazilian vehicles on the road today.
 Market projections suggest FFV sales will stabilize at around 90 percent in Brazil, with the other 10 percent comprised of diesel-powered light vehicles and gasoline-powered imports that do not offer the flex fuel option.

 With FFVs so prevalent, most Brazilian consumers have a choice at the pump, and they’ve chosen to replace more than half the country’s gasoline needs with sugarcane ethanol.
 Learn more about the history and current status of Brazil’s innovative transportation fleet.